Franson33/articles/closure-based-architecture/index.md

 3. As long as the subscription lives, the closure (and component) stay in memory, even if the component unmounted.

 Cleanup functions break this chain.
 When React unmounts a component, it calls all effect cleanups, removing external references.
 Once nothing points at the closure anymore, the garbage collector can reclaim it.

+### Why this matters

+Most memory leaks in React apps don’t come from React itself—they come from effects that forget to clean up.
+Leaks might not be obvious in small components, but at scale (think live dashboards, chat apps, or data-heavy UIs) they add up, slowing the browser and draining memory.
+Knowing that closures live on as long as _anything_ references them makes it clear why cleanup functions are non-negotiable.

 ## Memoization: Optimizing the Closure Assembly Line